annalieNK/100DaysofSwiftUI-Portfolio/README.md

 The Milestone Projects section shows the milestone projects where Paul Hudson provided the opportunity to his learners to experiment with their own solutions to the challenges.

-I mostly enjoyed the project ['Person Lookup'](https://github.com/annalieNK/100DaysofSwiftUI-Portfolio/tree/main/Milestone%20Projects/PersonLookup) where I added my own version of some Favorite Places that I've visited.
+I mostly enjoyed the project [Person Lookup](https://github.com/annalieNK/100DaysofSwiftUI-Portfolio/tree/main/Milestone%20Projects/PersonLookup) where I added my own version of some Favorite Places that I've visited.

-### Looking forward to design and build many more applications!
+#### Looking forward to design and build many more applications!